aleksandarsandev/propeller-api-tests/README.md

 - Tests are run sequentially (`--runInBand`) to avoid race conditions caused by parallel test files creating and deleting shared data
 - Price must be greater than 0 (positive) based on real-world e-commerce assumptions, even though the README does not explicitly state this
 - The `images` query returns only images belonging to the requesting tenant, consistent with the multi-tenancy model applied to products

+## CI/CD Pipeline

+This project uses GitHub Actions to automatically build and test the application.

+### 🔧 Workflow Overview

+The pipeline consists of two jobs:

+#### 1. Build
+- Checks out the repository
+- Sets up Node.js (v20)
+- Installs dependencies using `npm ci`
+- Compiles TypeScript (`tsc --noEmit`) to validate code correctness

+#### 2. Test
+- Runs after a successful build
+- Checks out:
+  - The test project (this repository)
+  - The API project (external repository)
+- Installs Docker Compose
+- Starts the API using Docker
+- Seeds the database
+- Installs test dependencies
+- Executes automated tests
+- Stops and cleans up Docker containers

+###  Triggers

+The pipeline runs automatically on:
+- Every push to any branch (every commit)
+- Every pull request

+###  Environment

+- Node.js 20
+- Docker & Docker Compose used to run the API service
+- External API repository accessed via `API_REPO_TOKEN` secret

+###  Notes

+- The pipeline validates the integration between the test suite and the API service.
+- If the base repository contains issues, tests may fail until the fixes from this branch are applied.